+For the year ending 2021, there were no changes to either the employer or the employee contribution rate and both were held at 26.6561% and 9.3339% respectively.
+The current rates were effective as of July 1, 2020, based on the 2019 actuarial report recommendation.
+The Board of Directors voted in 2021 and 2022 to make no change to the contribution rates.
 Contributions are required to provide benefits and meet administrative expenses and are made jointly by the Massachusetts Bay Transportation Authority (the Authority) and members.
 The member contribution percentage is negotiated periodically as part of the collective bargaining agreement.

-There was a net investment gain in 2020 of \$228.6 million compared to a \$253.7 million net investment gain in 2019 and \$52.1 million net investment loss in 2018.
-This gain is a result of continued increase in the fair value of the investment portfolio from solid markets performance.
+There was a net investment gain in 2021 of \$232.4 million compared to a \$228.6 million net investment gain in 2020 and \$253.7 million net investment gain in 2019.
+The gain in 2021 is a result of continued increase in the fair value of the investment portfolio from solid markets performance.